mcosovic/JuliaGrid.jl/docs/src/examples/pmuStateEstimation.md

 # [PMU State Estimation](@id PMUStateEstimationExamples)
-This example examines a 6-bus power system, illustrated in Figure 1.
-The goal is to estimate bus voltage magnitudes and angles using only phasor measurements.
+In this example, we analyze a 6-bus power system, shown in Figure 1.
+The goal is to estimate bus voltage magnitudes and angles from phasor measurements only.

 ```@raw html
 <div style="text-align: center;">